15 ways to eat more oily fish (& what is an oily fish anyway?)

 6 – firstly, the most frequently consumed oily fish (at least amongst my client base anyway) is salmon.
 This salmon pasta recipe is fast & simple.
 Serve with a side of steamed green asparagus (in season May to July) or maybe some fresh green peas, spinach or spring greens (all in season in May).
 The peppercorns are optional.

 7 – Add anchovies to a tomato sauce for a delicious Spaghetti alla Puttanesca for a gorgeous salty kick and some Omega 3 goodness thrown in.
 Thank you to Rosie Reynolds for this excellent and easy recipe – I’ve been recommending this one for years… Capers and basil are optional.
 I use anchovy fillets sold in glass jars as I try to limit food stored in tins due to the BPA (Bisphenol-A) which lines the tins and some other food containers.
 This is a great and nutritious fast meal using standard cupboard items.

-8-10 – You can also add anchovies to pizzas of course – but one of my favourite ways is to add to watercress for an awesome salsa verde (thank you Nigel Slater) to show you’ve made an effort with dinner.
-I like this served with pork medallions or more healthily – some fresh seared tuna.
+8-9 – You can also add anchovies to pizzas of course – but one of my favourite ways is to add to watercress for an awesome salsa verde (thank you Nigel Slater) to show you’ve made an effort with dinner.

 OK this has made me really hungry… but before I go and make some lunch… some of my clients’ most asked oily fish and nutrition questions …